quixio/quix-samples/nodejs/advanced/event-detection-ui/README.md

 ## Local development

-To run this project locally please update the following values in `environment-variables.service.ts`
+To run this project locally please update the following values in `environment-variables.service.ts`:

 ```
   private workingLocally = false; // set to true if working locally